ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/paging.dotnet.markdown

 ## Finding the Total Results Count When Paging

-While paging you sometimes need to know the exact number of results returned from the query.
+While paging, you sometimes need to know the exact number of results returned from the query.
 The Client API supports this explicitly:

 {CODE-TABS}
 {CODE-TAB:csharp:Query paging_3_1@Indexes\Querying\Paging.cs /}